Max Arthur Macauliffe

-Max Arthur MacAuliffe (11 September 1838 − 15 March 1913), originally known as Michael McAuliffe, was a senior British administrator, prolific scholar and author.
-MacAuliffe is renowned for his partial translation of Sikh scripture Guru Granth Sahib and history into English.
+Max Arthur Macauliffe (11 September 1838 − 15 March 1913), originally known as Michael McAuliffe, was a senior Irish administrator, prolific scholar and author in British India.
+Macauliffe is renowned for his partial translation of the Sikh scripture, Guru Granth Sahib, and Sikh history into English.
+His magnum opus was The Sikh Religion: Its Gurus, Sacred Writings and Authors, published in 1909 by the Clarendon Press.
+He was skilled at languages, being proficient in a number of them.
+He is regarded as one of the most influential Western scholars on Sikhism.